 Why Do I Need to Tell USCIS About My New Address?

 For immigrants, the biggest reason is so you can get notifications from the USCIS about your immigration status.
 Even if you’re a green card holder, you still need to notify them in case your status changes.

 If you’re a citizen and you’re sponsoring an immigrant, you also need to notify the USCIS about your address changes.
 It’s not a legal requirement like with immigrants, but it could jeopardize their chances of becoming an immigrant.

 When Do I Need To Notify USCIS About My Move?

 Most non-citizens must report a change of address to the USCIS within 10 days of moving within the United States or its territories.
+There are three exceptions:

 - Diplomats with visa status A